YoungArts

 YoungArts (previously National YoungArts Foundation and National Foundation for Advancement in the Arts, or NFAA) is an American charity established in 1981 by Lin and Ted Arison to help nurture emerging high-school artists.
 The foundation is based in Miami, Florida.
-Alumni of the program include Timothée Chalamet, Jessica Darrow, Kerry Washington, Matt Bomer, Billy Porter, Anna Gunn, Andrew Rannells, Kimiko Glenn, Ben Levi Ross, Sam Lipsyte, Chris Young, Neal Dodson, Viola Davis, Nicki Minaj, Doug Aitken, and Max Schneider.

 In 1981, Ted Arison gave $5 million to launch the National Foundation for Advancement in the Arts.

 YoungArts nominates up to 60 candidates for consideration as U.S. Presidential Scholars in the Arts following participation in YoungArts week.

 YoungArts disciplines

-The YoungArts application consists of ten disciplines across the visual, literary, design and performing arts:
+The YoungArts application consists of the following ten disciplines across the visual, literary, design and performing arts: